maren-ha/NORBIS_workshop_differentiable_programming/README.md

 Then, follow the instructions at the beginning of the notebook:
 * run the first cell to install the Julia kernel
 * re-load the page (by clicking on the :leftwards_arrow_with_hook: icon in the address line of the browser or pressing Ctrl + R)
-* upload the `Project.toml` file from the Github repository (specifying the Julia environment)
+* upload the `Project.toml` file from this Github repository (specifying the Julia environment)
-* proceed by running the next cells, checking the installation and installing the package dependencies
+* proceed by running the next cells, which check the installation and install the package dependencies

 ### Using Jupyter